 Fish that have been caught in a stream nearby, fried up for dinner,

 Eaten next to a fire that takes the chill from the night as he thinks.

 On the porch settles this soul who exists in solitude enjoying the night,

 Not so complete without the puff of smoke from his tobacco filled pipe.

-As he speaks goodnight to all around, all that lives, he’s off to slumber,
+As he speaks good night to all around, all that lives, he’s off to slumber,

-Who he is matters not, man of the woods, farewell.
+Whom he is matters not, man of the woods, farewell.